Topics to address in the Background and Rationale Section include:

 - Preclinical Pharmacokinetics (when available): Of particular interest is the availability of pharmacokinetic data from preclinical models used to demonstrate efficacy.

 - Status of Clinical Development: Priority is given to studying agents that are entering (or have entered) clinical evaluation.
-Information concerning the current status of clinical development of the agent should be provided, along with any plans for potential pediatric evaluations of the agent.
+Information concerning the current status of the clinical development of the agent should be provided, along with any plans for potential pediatric evaluations of the agent.